pgpartman/pg_partman/doc/pg_partman_howto_native.md

 ```
 SELECT * FROM partman.check_default(p_exact_count := true);
 ```
-If you don't pass "true" to the function, it just returns a 1 or 0 depending on if any data exists in any default.
+If you don't pass "true" to the function, it just returns a 1 or 0 to indicate if any data exists in any default.
 This is convenient for monitoring situations and it can also be quicker since it stops checking as soon as it finds data in any child table.
 However, in this case we want to see exactly what our situation is, so passing true will give us an exact count of how many rows are left in the default.

 You'll also notice that there is a child table missing in the set above (Dec 10, 2020).
 This is because we set the partition table to start 2 days ahead and we didn't have any data for that date in the original table.
 You can fix this one of two ways: